chooeyboo/password-crack-fuzzer/README.md

 Dependencies: Python 3.

 Download the repository, open a terminal in the directory of the downloaded repo, and run `python3 fuzzer.py`.
+The password cracking python script is included in this repository for your convenience.

 ## Warning